Fictitious Business Name Statements

-Within thirty days from the date of filing, the registrant shall start publishing the statement in a newspaper of general circulation (FBN Statement Information), in the county in which the principal place of business is located, once per week for four successive weeks.
+Within thirty days from the date of filing, the registrant shall start publishing the statement in a newspaper of general circulation (FBN Statement Publishing Requirements), in the county in which the principal place of business is located, once per week for four successive weeks.
 Within 30 days of the completion of the publication an affidavit shall be filed with the Stanislaus County Clerk.
 A renewal statement need not be re-published if there is no change from the previous application.

 The Fictitious Business Name Statement expires five years from the date of filing, 40 days after any change in fact (except change of address of individual, general partner or trustee), or upon abandonment of name.

 A person, upon ceasing to transact business may file a statement of abandonment and publish same.
 For a statement of abandonment, click here

 A partner, who is leaving a business, may file a statement of withdrawal with the county clerk.
 If published, an affidavit shall be filed with the clerk.